ale-polimi/ChromeOS-for-meetings-recovery-docs/README.md

 ### Introduction

-I decided to write this documentation from the ground up after noticing that the official Google documentation about Chromebox for Meeting devices is spotty at best.
+I decided to write this documentation from the ground up after noticing that the official Google documentation about Chromebox for Meeting devices is spotty at best, especially regarding recovery of a system after a hardware/software failure.

 All the sources used to write this documentation can be found in the [sources.md](./docs/sources.md) file.